 Santa Margarita Water District - SMWD has actively pursued additional water supply reliability through water transfers, and successfully completed water transfers in the late 1990's through the MET system.
 At present, the future of such transfers as a reliable and cost-effective means of providing the basic supply remain uncertain.
 However, transfer with specific purposes, such as supplementing dry year supplies can be effective.
-SMWD continues to explore opportunities for water transfers and exchanges as an alternative water supply, and has worked with MWDOC and other agencies to investigate possible transfers.
+SMWD continues to explore opportunities for water transfers and exchanges as an alternative water supply and has worked with MWDOC and other agencies to investigate possible transfers.
 SMWD has a transfer agreement with Cucamonga Valley Water District of 4,250 AFY, both short term and long term.
 SMWD also has a short-term transfer agreement with GSWC of 2,000 AFY.

-IRWD Strand Ranch Water Banking Program - IRWD implemented their Strand Ranch Water Banking Program and initiated the first delivery of water under the program to their service territory of a 1,000 AF in June 2015 as a demonstration effort.
-The delivered water was determined by MET to meet the definition of an "extraordinary supply," meaning that IRWD received full credit for the water and that it counts essentially 1:1 during a drought/water shortage condition under MET's and MWDOC's WSAP.
+IRWD Water Banking Program - IRWD developed their Water Banking Program in Kern County and initiated the first delivery of water under the program to their service territory of 1,000 AF in June 2015 as a demonstration effort.
+The delivered water was determined by MET to meet the definition of an "extraordinary supply"; meaning that IRWD received full credit for the water and that it counts essentially 1:1 during a drought/water shortage condition under MET's WSAP.
 The banking program has been implemented via agreements with MET to wheel the water through their system, when requested.
-IRWD has also entered into a 30-year water banking partnership with the Rosedale-Rio Bravo Water Storage District in Kern County in which IRWD can store up to 50,000 AF in the water bank and recover up to approximately 17,500 AF in any single year.
-IRWD has purchased high quality groundwater recharge land and constructed 502 acres of groundwater recharge ponds on the property to allow available surface water to percolate into the basin for later use, in which IRWD has priority rights when Rosedale is not recharging Kern River floodwaters (IRWD, 2021b).
+IRWD has also entered into a 30-year water banking partnership with the Rosedale-Rio Bravo Water Storage District in Kern County in which IRWD can store up to 126,000 AF in the water bank and recover up to approximately 29,000 AF in any single year.
+IRWD has purchased high quality groundwater recharge land and constructed more than 700 acres of groundwater recharge ponds to allow available surface water to percolate into the basin for later use, in which IRWD has priority rights when Rosedale is not recharging Kern River floodwaters (IRWD, 2021b).
+There is an approved coordinated operating and exchange agreement between IRWD, MET and MWDOC that will facilitate the recovery and delivery of State Water Project water from the water bank in Kern County into IRWD's service area in Orange County (IRWD, 2021b).